andengsome/MercadoAndreaSophiaCS2102_OOPfinalproject/README.md

   ```
   java src.main.MainMenu
   ```

 4. **Use the Application:**
 - Sign up or log in as a user. 🔑
-- Setup goals 🎯
+- Setup your goals in using the system 🎯
-- Access the menu options to log your food or exercise, track calories, and view weekly reports. 📊
+- Access the menu options to log food or exercise, track calories, and view weekly reports. 📊